About our Governing Board

 Professionally I work in Technology sector and currently lead a distributed team of technical experts responsible for building and maintaining data, analytics and reporting platforms for a global automotive services provider.
 I hope my expertise of using data to drive business process improvements can be applied to the educational setting and benefit both the governing board and the school.

-Outside work I enjoy spending time with my kids and progressing our ‘Veg In One Bed All Year Round’ project.
+Outside work, I enjoy spending time with my kids and progressing our ‘Veg In One Bed All Year Round’ project.
 When I’m not gardening you are likely to find me learning to play a guitar, trying to make that perfect cup of coffee or experimenting with smoking food on a BBQ.

 I joined the board of governor at Dunstable Icknield Lower School in January 2020.

-I have worked in debit management for nearly 15 years, when I became a parent I realized the importance of education, the desire to establish a better life for my family was of greatest priority.
+I have worked in debit management for nearly 15 years, when I became a parent I realised the importance of education, the desire to establish a better life for my family was of the greatest priority.
 I achieved my degree in accounting and finance, together with the final stages of achieving my masters in financial risk.

-I become a governor to unitize the skills that I have gained in my professional life in conjunction with supporting both the staff governors and children alike to ensure that both the value and aims of Dunstable Ickneild Lower School are upheld.
+I become a governor to utilise the skills that I have gained in my professional life in conjunction with supporting both the staff governors and children alike to ensure that both the value and aims of Dunstable Ickneild Lower School are upheld.

 I joined the board of Governors at Dunstable Icknield Lower School in October 2020.